RuiBoGithub/csv2latex-table/README.md

 # csv2latex-table

-**csv2latex-table** is a lightweight Python script for converting CSV files into LaTeX-formatted tables, particularly suited for academic writing.
+**csv2latex-table** is a Python script for converting CSV files into LaTeX-formatted tables, particularly suited for academic writing.

 ## Features